PSU-ICDS/icds_docs/docs/getting-started/faq.md

 There may be an issue with your local session files.
 Try using a different browser, an incognito or private viewing window, or clearing your cache including login sessions.

-If you are stil encountering issues after trying the above, please [contact us]<icds@psu.edu> for more assistance.
+If you are stil encountering issues after trying the above, please [contact us](mailto:icds@psu.edu) for more assistance.